jih189/jih189.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the Department of Computer Science and Engineering at UC San Diego.
+I am a robotics system engineer in a robotics start up and got my Ph.D. degree from the Department of Computer Science and Engineering at UC San Diego.
 I have the privilege of conducting my research in the [Cognitive Robotics Lab](https://www.cogrob.org/), under the esteemed guidance of [Prof. Henrik I. Christensen](https://www.hichristensen.com/).

-Current Research Topics
+Previous Research Topics
 ======
-My primary research revolves around task and motion planning for mobile robots, with a particular emphasis on home service robots.
+My primary research during my Phd career revolves around task and motion planning for mobile robots, with a particular emphasis on home service robots.
 For more detail, I am maintainly focus on the following topics to build the mobile robot system better.

 ### 1. Foliation Planning (Constrained Motion Planning in Foliated Manifolds)